kristopolous/2019-november-novel/ch6.rst

 At the beginning of the war, in 1853, it took about 4 days for news to reach London.
 In 1854, a new telegraph to the French coast reduced it to 2 days and the following year, an undersea cable reduced it to a few hours.

 This is a 25-fold speed increase in 2 years.
-Like the French revolution, the Crimean war became a significant news event.
+Like the 2nd French Revolution, the Crimean War became a significant news event.
 For London, so much so, that it led to the ascension of one of the british commanders, Viscount Palmerston, to the cabinet of Prime Minister.

 The tech boom was underway and reality was being redefined.